semantic-flow/sflo-dendron-notes/sflo.conv.2025-06-18-back-on-track.md

 To review your aliasing notes, I'd need you to either:

-Restart the Claude desktop client to pick up the updated filesystem config with your Google Drive path Copy the relevant ko.*, sflow.*, and kosmion.* notes into this chat Save the notes to the accessible directory (C:\Users\drich\hub\djradon) I'm definitely interested to see how you've designed the aliasing system - it's a crucial piece for making the IRI scheme practical (.8).
+Restart the Claude desktop client to pick up the updated filesystem config with your Google Drive path Copy the relevant ko.*, sflo.*, and kosmion.* notes into this chat Save the notes to the accessible directory (C:\Users\drich\hub\djradon) I'm definitely interested to see how you've designed the aliasing system - it's a crucial piece for making the IRI scheme practical (.8).
 Which approach works best for you to share those notes?